lhbikos/ReC_Psychometrics/docs/09-EFA_PAF.md

 #### APA Style Summary So Far

->Data screening were conducted to determine the suitability of the data for this analyses.
+>Data screening were conducted to determine the suitability of the data for principal axis factoring.
 The Kaiser-Meyer-Olkin measure of sampling adequacy (KMO; Kaiser, 1970) represents the ratio of the squared correlation between variables to the squared partial correlation between variables.
-KMO ranges from 0.00 to 1.00; values closer to 1.00 indicate that the patterns of correlations are relatively compact and that factor analysis should yield distinct and reliable factors (Field, 2012).
+KMO ranges from 0.00 to 1.00; values closer to 1.00 indicate that the patterns of correlations are relatively compact, and that factor analysis should yield distinct and reliable factors (Field, 2012).
 In our dataset, the KMO value was .85, indicating acceptable sampling adequacy.
 The Barlett’s Test of Sphericity examines whether the population correlation matrix resembles an identity matrix (Field, 2012).
 When the *p* value for the Bartlett’s test is < .05, we are fairly certain we have clusters of correlated variables.
 In our dataset, $\chi^{2}(300)=1217.508, p < .001$, indicating the correlations between items are sufficiently large enough for principal axis factoring.
 The determinant of the correlation matrix alerts us to any issues of multicollinearity or singularity and should be larger than 0.00001.
 Our determinant was 0.0075, supporting the suitability of our data for analysis.

 *Note*:  If this looks familiar,  it is!
 The same diagnostics are used in PAF and [PCA](#PCA).